The Wild Orchid (book): Title of the novel

 According to reviewer Vergilia Peterson Ross, the flower from which the book derives its title, The Wild Orchid, serves "as a symbol of human disillusion;" she continued, "When young Paul ... first hears the wild orchid’s name, gymnadenia, he imagines a redolent, sweet blossom of dazzling form.
 But the gymnadenia turns out a whitish little flower, frail and almost scentless.
 He is disappointed.
 Later, in the chaos of a first passion, he finds that his love, too, pales in the face of a tenuous reality."
 (Gymnadenia is the Latin name for wild orchid and the title of the book in the original Norwegian version.)Another reviewer explained the title The Wild Orchid this way: Paul's "disappointment, when a boy, in the blossoms of the wild orchid to which he had looked forward with such enthusiasm, is the symbol of the lack which he feels in earthly love.
 The burning bush," the title of the sequel, "symbolizing heavenly love, will follow."

 Reception

 Reviewers of the English edition were largely positive.
 Several noted both comparisons and contrasts with Undset's earlier series Kristin Lavransdatter and The Master of Hestviken set in medieval Norway.
 Reviewer Mary Kolars wrote of The Wild Orchid, by comparison, that "this, soberer, less glamorous chronicle confirms one’s sense of the novelist’s truly extraordinary powers.
 There is the same encompassing, inexhaustible knowledge of each separate soul ..."

-In the journal Die Schildgenossen, published by the Catholic Youth Movement in Germany, the Catholic author Ida Friederike Görres observed that despite the contrast between the dramatic medieval setting of the earlier two series by Undset, "grand, warlike, and wild," and the "small, bourgeois, and tame" setting of The Wild Orchid, that what connects these novels by Undset is that "the encounter with God is always the same."
+In an article about The Wild Orchid published in 1930 in the journal Die Schildgenossen (a journal of the Catholic Youth Movement in Germany), the Catholic author Ida Friederike Görres observed that despite the contrast between the dramatic medieval setting of the earlier two series by Undset, "grand, warlike, and wild," and the "small, bourgeois, and tame" setting of The Wild Orchid, what connects these novels by Undset is that "the encounter with God is always the same."